via Homebrew

-Command-line DNS client with colorful output, supporting DNS-over-TLS/HTTPS and JSON output
+Command-line DNS client with colorful output, JSON support, and DNS-over-TLS/HTTPS protocols

 # via Homebrew